trove-app/trove/tasks/tasks-prd-design-system.md

   - [ ] 9.5 Document dark mode usage with @media queries
   - [ ] 9.6 Add contribution guidelines

-Ready to start with the first incomplete task: **1.9 Document theme customization approach**.
-This will ensure we have a clear understanding of how to customize the theme and maintain consistency with the Trove style guide.
+Ready to start with the next incomplete task: **2.1 Setup component directory structure in `app/components/ui`**.
+This will create the organized foundation for our component library with proper TypeScript structure.